2024 Melbourne City Council election: Candidates

+Candidates for election organise themselves into tickets, either under a Team name or a registered political party.
+Some political parties permit their members to run in a team as unaffiliated candidates, and other parties will run an endorsed ticket only.

+Prominent teams

+Team Reece

-After being sworn in as Lord Mayor of Melbourne, Reece confirmed he would seek re-election, although he would not be running as an endorsed Labor Party candidate.
+After being sworn in as lord mayor of Melbourne on 2 July 2024 following the resignation of Sally Capp, Reece confirmed he would seek re-election, although he would not be running as an endorsed Labor Party candidate.
 He announced incumbent councillor Roshena Campbell, a Liberal Party member, as his running mate on 28 July.

-The Victorian Liberal Party endorsed candidates for the first time in the party's history.